 I got most of the sprinkles at Michaels, but you can get anywhere that sells Wilton products.
 The white and gold baking cups are a stylish way to display each of the different sprinkles.

 For the backdrop, I made a balloon garland using colors to tie with the paper goods but also the jadeite cake stands made by Mosser Glass.
 I also added the candy cane striped pennant banner and the gold glitter reindeer banner to fill the open space under balloons.

 I used some kraft paper as a table runner to tie in the brown from the reindeer paper goods.
-Then I covered the table in faux snow, iridescent sprinkles, and our Falala Confetti.
+Then I covered the table in faux snow, iridescent sprinkles, and red and green confetti.
 There was some extra space between the table and banners on the backdrop, so I added some tissue fans (half opened) and these DIY tissue ball ornaments.

 The Santa and reindeer gift tags worked great for embellishing the glass drink bottles.
 Milk would be the perfect drink for a cookie decorating party!

 I picked up a small cake from a local bakery so that I could use this beautiful gold reindeer cake topper.

 Walmart (The Bakery) always has some cute pre-made holiday foods, so I picked up some colored popcorn and another snack mix.
 I displayed in these adorable Santa and reindeer cups.
 These would also be perfect for Christmas gifts.
 Just wrap in cellophane and tie with ribbon.